String Diagrams with Factorized Densities: Free copy/delete and Markov categories

-\emph{Generalized} causal models~\cite{FritzKlingler2023} allow for global inputs and outputs to a model, while making explicit the grouping of ``edges'' into Markov kernels.
-They employ hypergraphs, which ``flip'' the status of nodes and edges relative to ordinary graphs: ``hypernodes'' are drawn as wires and ``hyperedges'' connecting them as boxes.
+Generalized causal models~\cite{FritzKlingler2023} employ hypergraphs, which ``flip'' the status of nodes and edges relative to ordinary graphs: ``hypernodes'' are drawn as wires and ``hyperedges'' connecting them as boxes.
 These hypergraphs represent string diagrams combinatorially; restricting hypergraphs to conditions matching certain kinds of categories defines ``free'' categories of those kinds.
 This subsection will build up free copy/delete and Markov categories with generalized causal models as morphisms.

-Definition~\ref{def:hypergraph} defines hypergraphs in terms of sets~\cite{Gallo1993}; Bonchi et al~\cite{Bonchi2016} provides categorical intuition. \begin{definition}[Hypergraph] A \emph{hypergraph} is a 4-tuple $(W, B, \mathrm{dom}, \mathrm{cod})$ consisting of a set of vertices, nodes, or ``wires'' $W$; a set of hyperedges or ``boxes'' $B$; a function $\mathrm{dom}: B \rightarrow W^{*}$ assigning a domain to each box; and a function $\mathrm{cod}: B \rightarrow W^{*}$ assigning a codomain to each box.
+Definition~\ref{def:hypergraph} defines hypergraphs via sets~\cite{Gallo1993}; Bonchi et al~\cite{Bonchi2016} provides categorical intuition. \begin{definition}[Hypergraph] A \emph{hypergraph} is a 4-tuple $(W, B, \mathrm{dom}, \mathrm{cod})$ consisting of a set of vertices, nodes, or ``wires'' $W$; a set of hyperedges or ``boxes'' $B$; a function $\mathrm{dom}: B \rightarrow W^{*}$ assigning a domain to each box; and a function $\mathrm{cod}: B \rightarrow W^{*}$ assigning a codomain to each box.

 We abuse notation and write individual boxes $b \in B: \dom{b} \rightarrow \cod{b}$. \end{definition} Definition~\ref{def:hyp_morphism} specifies relabelings of one hypergraph's wires and boxes with those of another. \begin{definition}[Hypergraph morphism] Given hypergraphs $G, H$, a \emph{hypergraph morphism} $\alpha: G \rightarrow H$ is a pair of functions assigning wires to wires and boxes to boxes, the latter respecting the former \end{definition} As implied by the hom-set notation, hypergraphs and their morphisms form a category $\Hyp$ \cite{Bonchi2016}, and our application will employ the full subcategory $\FinHyp$ in which $W$ and $B$ both have finite cardinality.
 Finally, a hypergraph $H$ is \emph{discrete} when $B(H) = \emptyset$; $\underline{n}$ denotes a discrete hypergraph with $n\in\mathbb{N}$ wires.
 Any monoidal category has a (potentially infinite) underlying hypergraph, which we denote $\hyp{\cdot}: \mathbf{MonCat} \rightarrow \Hyp$ following Fritz and Liang~\cite{FritzLiang2023}.